Djokovic Opens Dramatic Court Battle To Stay In Australia - UrduPoint

 Djokovic Opens Dramatic Court Battle To Stay In Australia

-Djokovic's fight to overturn the surprise cancellation of his visa, and end his ensuing detention in a notorious Melbourne immigration facility, culminates in a highly publicised online hearing in Federal court.
+Djokovic's fight to overturn the surprise cancellation of his visa, and end his ensuing detention in a notorious Melbourne immigration facility, culminates in a highly publicised online hearing in Federal court which is scheduled to start at 10:00 am (2300 GMT Sunday).

 The vaccine-sceptic Serbian star awaited the showdown holed up in the former Park Hotel, a five-storey facility that holds about 32 migrants trapped in Australia's hardline immigration system -- some for years.